19hours/sg-statutes/Acts/Income Tax Act.md

 ### Application of section 45 to commission or other payment of junket promoter

-45H\.11—(1)Subject to subsection (2), section 45 shall apply in relation to the payment of any commission or other payment by any person to a junket promoter not known to him to be resident in Singapore for arranging a junket with a casino operator in Singapore as section 45 applies to any interest paid by a person to another person not known to him to be resident in Singapore and, for the purpose of such application, any reference in that section to interest shall be construed as a reference to such commission or payment.
+\*45H\.—(1)Subject to subsection (2), section 45 shall apply in relation to the payment of any commission or other payment by any person to a junket promoter not known to him to be resident in Singapore for arranging a junket with a casino operator in Singapore as section 45 applies to any interest paid by a person to another person not known to him to be resident in Singapore and, for the purpose of such application, any reference in that section to interest shall be construed as a reference to such commission or payment.

-[Note: Section 45H shall come into operation on 2nd April 2008 vide S 176/2008.]

 (2) For the purpose of this section, the deduction of tax under section 45 shall be at the rate of 3%.